-BU provided a lot of interesting activities, such as parties near to the campus or an apple picking tour with school bus off the town.
+Boston University provided a lot of interesting activities during my semester abroad, such as parties near to the campus or an apple picking tour with school bus off the town.
 It embraces different cultures and shows much tolerance to them.
 I got to know many friends from all over the world and enjoyed a great time together.

 Also, BU has a great gym with professional work out facilities and instructors.
 BU students are free to use all facilities including work out machines, swimming pool, basketball court and so on.
 I loved to do morning workout to live up my energy for everyday study.

 My conclusion about the semester abroad at Boston University